consensusdb/context/README.md

 All injections happens on runtime and took O(n*m) complexity, where n - number of interfaces, m - number of services.
 In golang we need to check each interface with each instance to know if they are compatible.
+All injectable fields must have tag `inject` and be public.

 ### Usage